KeepTheAspidistraFlying/Basics-of-Machine-Learning/README.md

 the values of Precision & Recall that we are aiming for depends on the dataset and the application.

+in the Titanic example, assume we consider those whose survival rate is more than 80% will survive. in this case we will have less survivals but the certainty is much higher. in this case, precision is high.

+now assume we consider those whose survival rate is more than 45% will survive. in this case there is a lower chance of getting FN, but the certainty of our guess is also lower. in this case, recall is high.

 F1= 2*(Precision*Recall)/(Precision+Recall)

 we use a matrix called "confusion matrix" to show the 4 values of confusion (TP,FP,TN,FN).